justinawrey/spo/README.rst

-SpotiCLI
+spo
 ========

-SpotiCLI is a simple command line interface for Spotify.
+spo is a simple command line interface for Spotify.
 Keep control of your music from the comfort of your terminal!

 A quick rundown: